 Other ways to find the name of your community or subdivision are:

-- Google your address, as your neighbor down the street, may be selling his or her property, and the real estate agent may have all the community information you seek posted online.
-Sometimes, you may find the name of your association listed.
+Google your address as your neighbor down the street may be selling his or her property and the real estate agent may have all the community information you seek posted online.

-- Review your property's deed or mortgage.
-These documents will have the name of the subdivision where the property is located.
+Review your property's deed or mortgage.
+These documents will have the legal information of your property, including the name of the subdivision and the association’s name.

 Step 2 - Find your association's corporation information

 Now that you have the name of your community and/or subdivision, you can find your association's contact information by visiting your state's corporation commission website.
 Using the same example, we would visit the Florida Corporations Commission and conduct a corporation search by entering the name of the subdivision or community.